Photography, Art Direction, Web Design and Development

 I wanted to bring a sense of fun and cheekiness to the imagery, whilst at the same time making them cool and vibrant.

 The website was designed to be clean, simple and easy to navigate.
 Driving sales and positioning the brand at the higher end of the market were our two main aims.
-It's a responsive e-commerce website, designed to work on all devices and modern browsers.
+It was a responsive e-commerce website, designed to work on all devices and modern browsers.